MicrosoftDocs/visualstudio-docs/docs/extensibility/vstextbuffer-object.md

 ---
-title: "VSTextBuffer Object | Microsoft Docs" ms.date: "11/04/2016"
+title: VSTextBuffer Object | Microsoft Docs ms.date: 11/04/2016
-ms.topic: "conceptual"
+ms.topic: conceptual
 f1_keywords:
-  - "VSTextBuffer"
+- VSTextBuffer
 helpviewer_keywords:
-  - "VSTextBuffer object, reference"
+- VSTextBuffer object, reference
-  - "views [Visual Studio SDK], VSTextBuffer object" ms.assetid: c5f94b45-7249-4e1f-a53d-1d2a1c61e0ef
+- views [Visual Studio SDK], VSTextBuffer object ms.assetid: c5f94b45-7249-4e1f-a53d-1d2a1c61e0ef
-author: madskristensen
+author: acangialosi
-ms.author: madsk
+ms.author: anthc
 manager: jillfra
 ms.workload:
-  - "vssdk"
+- vssdk
 ---
 # VSTextBuffer object
 The text buffer object represents a stream of Unicode text, which is generally associated with a file.
 A <xref:Microsoft.VisualStudio.TextManager.Interop.VsTextBuffer> object can be used outside the context of the core editor, as in, a wizard.